WokLibCodeClub/Hello-Python/step4/step4.md

 ### Using the arrow keys in the console

 The UP and DOWN arrows are really useful when you are using the console, as they allow you to reuse previous commands without having to retype them.
 If you hit the UP arrow once it will get back the last command you used; if you hit UP again it will find the command you used before that, and so on.
-Once you've found the command you want you press Return to execute it.
+Once you've found the command you want you press Enter to execute it.

 ----